ministryofjustice/cloud-platform-how-out-of-date-are-we/README.md

 To provision data to the app, make an HTTP post, like this:

     curl -H "X-API-KEY: soopersekrit" -d "$(helm whatup -o json)" http://localhost:4567/helm_whatup

+JSON data should be the output of [Helm Whatup](https://github.com/bacongobbler/helm-whatup)

 ### Terraform Modules